Your cart is currently empty!

 Instructions

-- Stir in fresh herbs and butter before serving.
+- Finish: Stir in fresh herbs and butter.
+Serve hot.

 Notes

-- Marinade ingredients can also include soy sauce, ketchup, tomato paste, pimento pepper, parsley, and other herbs for added flavor.
+- Marinade can include soy sauce, ketchup, tomato paste, pimento pepper, parsley, or other herbs.

 Leave a Reply